-Minutes will be shared with the Employee as soon as practicable.
 The Employee will have the opportunity to check the accuracy of the minutes / notes taken of their evidence and submissions.
+It should be noted that this is not an opportunity for additional comments to be added which were not discussed at the hearing but which the Employee now wishes to add retrospectively.
 Where there are discrepancies between the Employer and Employee that cannot be resolved both versions of the minutes will be held on record.
-Where an audio recording is made this will be shared with the Employee if requested.